ZodiacWorkingGroup/TaurusVM/docs/General/standalone_file_format.md

-# TaurusVM File Format
+# TaurusVM Standalone Executable File Format
-TaurusVM uses a fairly simple file format for its commands.
+TaurusVM uses a fairly simple file format for its standalone executables (files that directly contain everything that ISN'T non-executable resources).

 The binaries are nearly flat, composed of standard ASCII characters to denote commands.